Skip to main content

 Steps for Applying

-Applications for fall enrollment open September 1.
+Application for fall 2026 enrollment will open on/around September 1.

 Financial Aid Options